chai-toronto/chai-toronto.github.io/_publications/chatbot_design.md

 ---
-title: "Beyond the Waiting Room: Patient's Perspectives on the Conversational Nuances of Pre-Consultation Chatbots"
+title: "Beyond the Waiting Room: Patients' Perspectives on the Conversational Nuances of Pre-Consultation Chatbots"
 authors:
 - brenna_li
 - ofek_gross